protofire/solhint/README.md

 ### Usage

-For linting Solidity files you need to run Solhint with one or more [Glob Pattern](https://en.wikipedia.org/wiki/Glob_(programming)) as arguments.
+For linting Solidity files you need to run Solhint with one or more [globs](https://en.wikipedia.org/wiki/Glob_(programming)) as arguments.
 For example, to lint all files inside `contracts` directory, you can do:

 ```sh
 solhint contracts/**/*.sol